 Pretend Garden

-As part of our farm dramatic play center, I made this DIY garden.
-And let me tell you, it was so easy!
+As part of our farm dramatic play center, we made a little garden using an egg carton.
+And let me tell you, it was ridiculously easy!
 I really don’t like to make complicated things for the classroom.
 Ain’t nobody got time for that!

 Materials: